marp-team/marp-cli/README.md

 [canonical url]: https://en.wikipedia.org/wiki/Canonical_link_element
 [open graph]: http://ogp.me/

+When a title was not defined, Marp CLI may assign the title from the first heading of Markdown automatically.
+If not wanted this detection, specify the title as empty string `""`.

 ### By [global directives]

 Marp CLI supports _additional [global directives]_ to specify metadata in Markdown.
 You can define meta values in Markdown front-matter.